rgplantz/rgplantz.github.io/index.md

 ---
 This is the place where you'll find resources for my books, Introduction to Computer Organization, which will be available at [No Starch Press](https://nostarch.com/introcomporg).
-We're aiming for January 2022 to publish the x86-64 version, and then we'll start on the ARM version.
+March 1, 2022 is the projected publish date for the x86-64 version.
+I've started work on the Raspberry Pi ARM version.

 Meanwhile, I have posted the [**solutions** to the exercises in the x86-64](./itco_x86-64/) book.

-I'm starting my [**solutions** to the exercises in the Raspberry Pi ARM](./itco_ARM/) book.
+I've started posting my [**solutions** to the exercises in the Raspberry Pi ARM](./itco_ARM/) book.